It seems like one of the most common questions I see asked on Bookstagram and Facebook groups is: What are the best audiobooks of all time?

 - NAMED ONE OF THE BEST BOOKS OF THE YEAR BY NPR • The Washington Post • Esquire • Glamour • Real Simple • Good Housekeeping • Marie Claire • Parade • Paste • Shelf Awareness • BookRiot

-Confession: Although I read a paper copy of this book, I have not yet listened to the audiobook version of Daisy Jones & the Six, a Reese’s book club pick.
+Confession: Although I read a paper copy of this book, I have not yet listened to the audiobook version of Daisy Jones & the Six by Taylor Jenkins Reid, a Reese's book club pick.
 However, I have included it here because sooooo many people I trust have said it was one of the best audiobooks of all time.

 I imagine this unique storyline and way of telling a story, with a full cast of narrators reading the audiobook (including famous names such as Jennifer Beals and Benjamin Bratt) really brings this book to life.

 For more, read my full review of Daisy Jones & The Six.

 - 2020 Audie finalist - audiobook of the year and best male narrator